hmbisht/aanchal/README.md

-# React, Spring Boot and MySQL webapp!
+# Progressive webapp with React, Spring Boot, MySQL and many more

-Hey there!
-This app is an example application for anyone looking for a web app linking the backend capabilities of Spring Boot (with Hibernate) to excellent frontend offered by React.
+Hi there!
+This app is an example application for end to end runing application with React, Spring Boot, MySql, Swagger, liquibase etc.
+I've tried to use most of the technologies and various java features.

+This app is working with Java 11.

 ## The purpose of the webapp